Glacier National Park: Guide to the West Side

 Leave No Trace

-As always, please remember to Leave No Trace when exploring the outdoors and Glacier National Park to help protect and conserve the environment.
+As always, please remember to Leave No Trace when exploring the outdoors and Glacier National Park to help protect and conserve the environment, which means following the below principles:

 Large mountain vista with river and forest of pine trees in Glacier National Park, Montana, USA.